rsksmart/devportal-1.0/guides/full-stack-dapp-on-rsk/part2-smart-contracts.md

 ![RSK full stack dApp - Mnemonic](/assets/img/guides/complete-full-stack-dapp/Mnemonic.png)

-In the terminal, inside the project root folder, create a text file named `.testnet.seed-phrase`, notice that you have already generated this file in the additional project files setup above?.
+In the terminal, inside the project root folder, a text file named `.testnet.seed-phrase`, has already been generated during the additional project files setup above.

 Do you remember your mnemonic?
-Update the mnemonic phrase with the 12 word phrase generated above into this file and save it.
+A mnemonic phrase has already been generated in the file named `.testnet.seed-phrase`.

 ### 5.2 Connect Truffle to RSK public network